-WORDS BY MARISSA BARNHARTILLUSTRATION BY SAMANTHA NOLD
+WORDS BY MARISSA BARNHART

 I remember the first time I was called to the office.
 Returning to my desk, I found a pink slip scripted with my name and heard my first-grade teacher saying I should head to the guidance counselor’s office.